Note: Please be patient with these early chapters; I was very young when I started!

 "It was canned soup," she struggled to pick up the vein of conversation again.
 "All you had to do was add water and stir it occasionally."

-"Far be it from me to deprive Marlene her right to stir soup," he murmured as he pushed errant blue-steel strands of hair behind his ear.
+"Far be it from me to deprive Marlene her right to stir soup," he murmured as he pushed errant strands of bangs behind his ear.

 "Ienzo," Aerith attempted to scold through the smile threatening to lift her lips, "you told her that learning to properly stir soup was an integral step to becoming a master chef."